stfc/cloud-helm-charts/charts/stfc-cloud-vm/README.md

 # Configuration

-TODO: docs to configure victoria-metrics ingress/storage etc
+> [!NOTE]
+> Docs to configure victoria-metrics ingress and storage are a work in progress and will be added in the future